JohannesLks/Thesis/documentation/thoughts.md

 ---

-## Potential Improvements
+## possible research gaps
+- practical implementation of an Autoencoder with the specific BSI data.
+(Not enough theoratically work)
+- integrating current aproaches but developing a solution to use the classified information to make the honeypot adaptive to the attacker to gather more information of its behaviour
+- combining current approaches to one new solution (just first bytes, without preprocessing and feature extraction on raw data, system logs als language sequences, non-symmetric data dimensionality reduction, stacked NDAEs and the RF classification algorithm)
+---

+## Questions to Clarify
 > *Date: 19.3.2025*
 -  A typical journal paper ranges from 5 to 15 pages, while a regular bachelor's thesis is around 40 pages.
 Would a highly focused and concentrated 15-page paper, demonstrating significant research quality and depth, be sufficient as a bachelor's thesis?
 ---

-## Questions to Clarify
+## Potential Improvements

 ---
 ## Literature Insights

 ---